MCL Tear Specialist

 A stretched or partially torn MCL with minor knee instability may be effectively treated with a combination of rest, ice, heat, physical therapy and bracing of the joint.
 Conservative treatment usually corrects the ligament injury with the ability to return to regular activities in 6-8 weeks

-How to Treat an MCL Tear with Surgery?
+How is an MCL Tear Treated with Surgery?

 A complete tear of the MCL often involves other ligaments and soft tissue damage in the knee.
 If necessary, Dr. Mazzara will use a minimally invasive surgery technique to assess and repair the damage in the knee.
 This type of surgery involves a small camera and special small instruments that help conduct surgery within the knee.
 In cases of severe damage, or when multiple ligaments have been torn, Dr. Mazzara may use an open method of surgery where a slightly larger incision is made so he can see the joint and make multiple repairs.